20 February 2017

 Finding him ’utterly disobedient,’ they moved him out of the prison at York and into the closer confinement of Hull Blockhouse.
 It seems that he began at once to develop yet another recusancy network in his new surroundings, despite the harsher conditions of the Blockhouse.

 Archbishop Sandys wrote to the privy council on 28 October 1577, decrying the many ‘stiffe necked, wilful’ and ‘obstinate’ people of his diocese who were ‘reconciled to Rome and sworne to the pope.’
-It is unknown whether the former treasurer had been granted such faculties for reconciliation, but it was certainly Sandys’ belief that ‘the moste of them have ben corrupted by on Henry Comberforde, a moste obstinate popishe prieste.’
+It is unknown whether the former precentor had been granted such faculties for reconciliation, but it was certainly Sandys’s belief that ‘the moste of them have ben corrupted by on Henry Comberforde, a moste obstinate popishe prieste.’

 Sandys wrote again to Burghley in April 1578, explaining apprehensively how, ‘[t]he obstinate which refuse to come to churche, whereof the most parte are women, neither canne I by persuasion nor correction bringe them to any conformitie.
 They depende uppon Comberford and the rest in the Castle at Hull.’

-Humphrey Comberford was still a prisoner in Hull for his religious beliefs in 1579.
+Henry Comberford was still a prisoner in Hull for his religious beliefs in 1579.
 There he was regarded as dangerous to the state.
 It is hard to imagine how dangerous a man he could have been, for by then he was 80 years of age.
 Grindal was an argumentative and difficult prelate, with Puritan sympathies – even falling out of favour with Elizabeth – and by then had become Archbishop of Canterbury.

 Henry Comberford died on 4 March 1586 in Hull Prison at the age of 87.